-4.3 Installation of the Liquid Sensor

-Installation of a liquid sensor requires technician to meet applicable requirements as specified in the SWRCB Local Guidance Letter 167 (LG 167).
+4.3 Liquid Sensor - Installation of a liquid sensor requires technician to meet applicable requirements as specified in the SWRCB Local Guidance Letter 167 (LG 167).

 If not already present, install a liquid sensor following the manufacture's installation instructions.
 Set the liquid sensor two (2) inches from the bottom of the Liquid Condensate Trap.
 See Figure 6.
-Then tighten the wire grip nut (of the TSP K2A) around sensor cable.
+Then tighten the wire grip nut (of the TSP-K2A) around sensor cable.

-At the point where the cable exits the top of the wire grip, place a permanent indicating mark on the sheathing of the cable (e.g. using a waterproof marker such as a Sharpie[TM]) which indicates the sensor is placed two (2) inches above the bottom of the Liquid Condensate Trap (see Figure 5).
+At the point where the cable exits the top of the wire grip, place a permanent indicating mark on the sheathing of the cable (e.g. using a waterproof marker such as a SharpieTM) which indicates the sensor is placed two (2) inches above the bottom of the Liquid Condensate Trap (see Figure 5).